 This Proxy Statement includes "forward-looking statements."
 Such forward-looking statements are subject to a number of risks and uncertainties, many of which are not under Antero Midstream's control.
 All statements, except for statements of historical fact, made in this Proxy Statement regarding activities, events or developments Antero Midstream expects, believes or anticipates will or may occur in the future, such as statements regarding Antero Midstream's (1) ability to achieve its Net Zero goals; (2) our plans, strategies, initiatives, and objectives; (3) our assumptions and expectations; (4) the scope and impact of our ESG risks and opportunities; and (5) standards and expectations of third parties are forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, Company goals are aspirational and not guarantees or promises that all goals will be met.
-All forward-looking statements are reasonable, there is no assurance that these plans, intentions or expectations will be achieved.
-Therefore, actual outcomes and results could materially differ from what is expressed, implied or forecast in such statements.
+All forward-looking statements speak only as of the date hereof.
+Although Antero Midstream believes that the plans, intentions and expectations reflected in or suggested by the forward-looking statements are reasonable, there is no assurance that these plans, intentions or expectations will be achieved.
+Therefore, actual outcomes and results could materially differ from what is expressed. implied or forecast in such statements.
 Except as required by law, Antero Midstream expressly disclaims any obligation to and does not intend to publicly update or revise any forward-looking statements.

 The actual conduct of our activities, including the development, implementation or continuation of any goals (including sustainability goals), commitments, strategies, initiatives, and objectives, discussed or forecasted in this report may differ materially in the future.
 In addition, many of the standards and metrics used in preparing this Proxy Statement, the 2021 ESG Report, and other sustainability information provided by the Company continue to evolve and are based on management expectations and assumptions believed to be reasonable at the time of preparation but should not be considered guarantees.
 The standards and metrics used, and the expectations and assumptions they are based on, have not been verified by any third party.
 Statistics, metrics and measurements relating to ESG matters are estimates and may be based on assumptions or developing standards.
 Assumptions, standards, statistics, metrics, and measurements used in preparing this report continue to evolve, and these statements are based on management's beliefs, assumptions, and expectations based on currently available information, are not guarantees of future performance, and are subject to risks, uncertainties, and assumptions that are difficult to predict, including those identified in our most recent filings with the Securities and Exchange Commission ("SEC") on Form 10-K and Form 10-Q. While we anticipate continuing to monitor and report on certain sustainability information, we cannot guarantee that such data will be consistent year-to-year, as methodologies and expectations continue to evolve.
 We hereby expressly disclaim any obligation or duty not otherwise required by legal, contractual, and other regulatory requirements to update, correct, provide additional details regarding, supplement, or continue providing such data, in any form, in future.
-Furthermore, there are sources of uncertainty and limitations that exist that are beyond our control and could impact the Company's plans and timelines, including the reliance on technological a
+Furthermore, there are sources of uncertainty and limitations that exist that are beyond our control and could impact the Company's plans and timelines, including the reliance on technological and regulatory advancements and market participants' behaviors and preferences.